optimagic-dev/optimagic/docs/source/algorithms.md

   - **hessian_update_strategy** (str): Hessian Update Strategy to employ.
 You can provide a lowercase or uppercase string or a fides.hession_approximation.HessianApproximation class instance.
-FX, SSM, TSSM and GNSBFGS are not supported by estimagic.
+FX, SSM, TSSM and GNSBFGS are not supported by optimagic.
 The available update strategies are:

       - **bb**: Broydens "bad" method as introduced :cite:`Broyden1965`.
       - **bfgs**: Broyden-Fletcher-Goldfarb-Shanno update strategy.